-- Click and drag a data source from Data Source Explorer to the Data Comparison Source or Data Comparison Target box, or click Select Data Source in the appropriate box and choose a data source from the dialog. - (i) You can change a data source selection by clicking Change Data Source from the appropriate box, or by dragging a different data source to the box from Data Source Explorer. - 2.
-Select the databases, or tables and views (depending on the type of database), from the Databases pulldown menu. - 3.
+Click and drag a data source from Data Source Explorer to the Data Comparison Source or Data Comparison Target box, or click Select Data Source in the appropriate box and choose a data source from the dialog.

+- 2. Select the databases, or tables and views (depending on the type of database), from the Databases pulldown menu. - 3.
 After you name the job and specify the data sources, click Options.